 Organizations evaluate alerts using documented policies and FCRA-compliant procedures before taking action.

 Background checks and continuous monitoring serve two different but complementary purposes.
-Background checks establish trust before access is granted, while continuous monitoring ensures that trust remains valid over time.
-Organizations that rely on both are better positioned to manage risk, protect people, and stay compliant.
+Background checks establish trust before access is granted, while continuous monitoring, along with a structured employee rescreening strategy, ensures that trust remains valid over time.

 Q: Is continuous monitoring a replacement for background checks?

 No. Continuous monitoring supplements background checks but does not replace the initial screening requirement.
+It works alongside traditional screening to provide ongoing risk visibility after hiring.

 Q: How often does continuous monitoring scan for new records?

 Most programs monitor databases continuously.
-For example, North Carolina is daily, could be weekly or monthly with other products.
+For example, North Carolina is daily, could be weekly, or monthly, with other products.

 No. It typically focuses on new criminal activity, not employment or education history.
+This is why it is often paired with a full background check at the time of hiring.

 Q: Is continuous monitoring FCRA compliant?